 Different approaches to the way people are managed including: Those dictated by organisational ways of working such as matrix and hierarchical; Those relating to personal preferences or organisational leadership styles such as autocratic or collaborative; Remote and dispersed working; Outsourced workers.
 How organisations ensure that individuals develop the skills they need to contribute effectively to the organisation and its changing needs, including through: Induction; Feedback and performance reviews; Learning development plans (e.g. CPD) and goals; Internal and external training and on the job learning; Coaching and mentoring.
 Working as part of a team, including: The different types of teams and collaborative groupings (e.g. internal and those involving different functions and stakeholders); The different roles in a team; Team dynamics and the impact they can have.
 The importance of all team members taking responsibility for developing each other to achieve shared goals and the formal and informal ways this is done.
-The importance of maintaining and improving quality in all aspects of public and private sector organisations.
+Quality and Compliance The importance of maintaining and improving quality in all aspects of public and private sector organisations.
 How quality is measured in different sectors such as manufacturing and care services for example, through quality standards such as: ISO accreditations; Those relating to people such as Investors in People and Investors in Diversity.
 The role of regulatory bodies and inspections.
+Finance Common terms used in financial reporting such as turnover and profit and loss.